rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=java

-This builds the shared lib libOTAPI.jnilib.
-Use OTAPI.java in your Java project.
+This builds the shared lib libotapi.jnilib.
+Use otapi.java in your Java project.

 --------------------------------